-Since our local froyo place isn’t that good (they suffer from the same ailment that afflicts almost every mediocre frozen yoghurt shop, the yoghurt is way too watered down and bland), I make my own now.
+Since our local froyo place isn’t that good, I make my own now.
 While it would be easier with an ice cream maker, you can also just mix everything in a flat, wide dish and whisk it every few hours until it’s completely aerated and starts to harden.
 And honestly, I’m embarrassed to even call this a recipe.
 It’s just so simple to make and is also adaptable to different tastes.
 But because it’s so easy and so delicious, I had to share it, so that you too can enjoy this fantastic treat this summer!
-PLUS, later this week I will also show you something really fun you can do with Frozen Yoghurt!
+PLUS, later this week I will also show you something really fun you can do with Frozen Yogurt!

-Here I’m also showing you how to introduce flavour to the frozen yoghurt base.
+Here I’m also showing you how to introduce flavour to the frozen yogurt base.
 I added Strawberry and Blueberry to make it “red, white and blue,” perfect for Fourth of July celebrations.

 - 1 cup of single pouring cream